BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The client side is also similar.
 Python is the easiest among the three which would decrease the development time dramatically.
-However, its important to keep in mind that python requires a more and more strict test regime comparing with the other two languages especially with java.
+However, its important to keep in mind that python requires a more and more strict test regime comparing with the other two languages.
 This would add more load on the development cycle but still python would require significantly less efort.
-Its again important to note that both the system development (home side) and the plugin development (client side) requires strong testing in order to ensure the type safety.
+Its again important to note that, with python, both the system development (home side) and the plugin development (client side) requires strong testing in order to ensure the type safety.

 The learning curves for the three languages vary dramatically as well.